 I often get resumes that are intimidating “walls of text.”
 They are written in tiny fonts, or with non-existent margins, in service of a notion that their resume just has to be on one page (or is it two pages?).

 In terms of importance, the number of pages is way down on the list.
 Far more important— your “how I can help you” message needs to jump off the page in 10-30 seconds.
 And readability (not length) is key to getting your message across quickly.
-Make your resume easily scan-able, so an employer can quickly pick out the information you want them to see.
+Make your resume easily scannable to the human eye, so an employer can quickly pick out the information you want them to see.
 This means:

 Don’t forget the “Golden Rule” of resume writing: Your “how I can help you” message needs to jump off the page in the 10-30 seconds a potential employer is looking at your resume.
 Everything you do on your resume should serve this #1 rule.